 Data-driven insight to the Commonwealth’s energy landscape from the Clean Energy & Environment Legacy Transition (CELT) Initiative at the Boston University Institute of Global Sustainability.

 Massachusetts uses electricity and a range of renewable and fossil fuels to support its economy and the lifestyles of its residents.
-The data in this section track important trends and transitions in the Commonwealth’s energy system, including how energy prices vary over time and across sources.
+The data in this section track important trends and transitions in the Commonwealth’s energy system, including how energy production and consumption vary over time and across sources.

 Infrastructure such as gas pipelines, electricity transmission lines, power plants, and oil storage terminals underpins the delivery of energy to Massachusetts residents and businesses.
 The data in this section describe the nature, location, capacity, and other characteristics of the Commonwealth’s essential energy infrastructure.